cbfallesen/OSChallenge/README.md

 ___
 With this implementation the overall time saved is not much, but there are cases with repeats, where there is time saved, compared to the milestone.
 The main thought with this improvement is also, to be able to link it with other improvements.

 We have noticed that the first time the client requests from the server, it is slower than the second time.
 If we keep the server running, and then run the client again, the duplicates are found much faster.
-Since a seed is used, all numbers in the request are considered duplicates the second time.
+Since a seed is used, all numbers in the request are considered duplicates the second time, and are then found quickly by the linked list.
 The issue lies within the fact that in the second run, a duplicate can be found in about 1000 microseconds, whereas the third time takes about 1000000 microseconds.
+The reason that the first run is so much slower than the following might be because of errors in our code.
+We have not been able to determine exactly why this happens, but it would seem that perhaps the linked list "saves" the results only when the request generator finishes.

 We believe that this could be improved even further upon, given a bit more time, as there seems to be a bug in our implementation.